oneminch/Notes/HTML.md

 <link rel="stylesheet" href="../path/to/style.css" />

 <!-- Should also go inside <head> using `defer` which
-postpones  the loading of the script til HTML is parsed -->
+postpones the execution of the script til HTML is parsed -->
 <script src="../path/to/app.js" defer></script>
 ```